Farnum Family Music, Galena, MO

 Bluegrass, Gospel, Old-Time & Western Music…

 From the Missouri Ozarks, the Farnum Family performs in the Branson area and around the country.
-A touring family band for many years, they have taken their energetic blend of music, entertainment and homespun family humor throughout Missouri and much of the Midwest… and even from coast to coast!
+A touring family band for many years, they have taken their energetic blend of music, entertainment and homespun family humor throughout Missouri, the Midwest… and beyond!

 Meet the Farnum Family…

 In the fall of 1986 Norm met Tricia at Shepherd of the Hills, and discovered – along with her beautiful smile – that she enjoyed a rich musical background.
-Married on a leap year in 1988, they have been making melody together since 1987 when they began entertaining passengers aboard the Lake Queen on Lake Taneycomo in Branson, Missouri.
+Married on Leap Year Day in 1988, they have been making melody together since 1987 when they began entertaining passengers aboard the Lake Queen on Lake Taneycomo in Branson, Missouri.
 The following spring with talents combined, they began a seven-year run featured on breakfast and supper cruises.
 In the winter of 1990 they also toured the Midwest performing over 150 school assembly programs.
-As a family, they have continued their travels sharing music in churches and other venues from coast-to-coast.
+With their children, they have continued their travels sharing music in churches, festivals, and family venues from coast-to-coast.

-Norm has been playing banjo and entertaining for over 40 years.
-He started at Silver Dollar City in 1977 in the Saloon Show, traveled with Stumpwater for a few years, and then fronted many Nashville artists at the Roy Clark Theater.
-He even worked as a chauffeur and drove Roger Miller & among other celebrities.
+Norm has entertained folks playing banjo for over 40 years.
+He started at Silver Dollar City in 1977 in the Saloon Show, traveled with a band for a time, fronted many Nashville artists at the Roy Clark Theater, and even chauffeured the likes of Roger Miller, Eddie Rabbit, Neal Young, and other celebrities.

-Benjamin (24) started mandolin lessons when he was eight ye ars old and took up the guitar a few years later.
+Benjamin (25) started mandolin lessons when he was eight years old and took up the guitar a few years later.
 His strong rhythm and skillful flat-picking are the bedrock of the band – add the charming smile and ready wit and you've got an audience favorite!
 Once a reluctant singer, Benjamin has blossomed in recent years and is now a featured lead vocalist.
-Other interests include reading, board games, and perfecting his pour-over coffee method.
-J He also loves all things British – especially Charles Dickens, Dr. Who, and Cornish Pasties – and is in favor of changing the family name back to the original spelling of Farnham!
+Other interests include reading, board games, and perfecting his pour-over coffee method. ☺ He also loves all things British – especially Charles Dickens, Dr. Who, and Cornish Pasties – and is in favor of changing the family name back to the original spelling of Farnham!

-Hannah (21) began “fiddlin' around” at the tender age of six, studying for many years with World Champion fiddler, Ricky Boen.
-Though not an avid contest fiddler, she has placed in several competitions over the years, with her most exciting award coming from the 2012 Walnut Valley Old-Time Fiddle Contest when she brought home a brand new Romanian-made Gliga violin!
+Hannah (22) began “fiddlin' around” at the tender age of six, studying for many years with World Champion fiddler, Ricky Boen.
+An occasional contest fiddler, she has placed in several competitions over the years, with her most exciting award coming from the 2012 Walnut Valley Old-Time Fiddle Contest when she brought home a brand new Romanian-made Gliga violin!
 Hannah enjoys playing many styles including Western Swing, Bluegrass, and Irish.
-She is also a gifted singer, and her lead and harmony vocals are a highlight of every Farnum Family program.
+She is also a gifted singer: her lead and harmony vocals highlight every family program.
 Her other interests include sewing, reading, and English Country Dancing.